joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 in the literature arguing that neural networks trained with larger batch sizes generalize worse, but other researchers had argued that you could generally achieve the same performance by increasing the batch size so long as you also increased the learning rate.
-The goal of this project was to do a thorough and rigorous set of experiments on a wide variety of tasks and architectures to determine what the relationship really was between batch size, training time, and generalization, controlling for hyperparameters as much as possible.
+The goal of this project was to do a thorough set of experiments on a wide variety of tasks and architectures to determine what the relationship really was between batch size, training time, and generalization, controlling for hyperparameters as much as possible.
 George Dahl conceived of and managed the project, and he recruited Jaehoon Lee and myself to actually carry out the experiments.